 - Good and Bad Cholesterol There is a difference!
 Read on to find out more.

 Your body produces cholesterol because we need it to carry out a number of different functions – it’s an important component of cell membranes and a precursor of hormones and bile acids, which aid digestion.

 What is a cholesterol level?

 Your cholesterol level is determined via a blood test, and can be performed by your GP or pharmacist.
-The results indicate not only the quantity, but also the kind of cholesterol in your blood.
-While you should be keeping your overall total cholesterol down, the ratio of HDL to total cholesterol is also important, as HDL-cholesterol performs a different function to LDL-cholesterol.
-Find out more, including cholesterol recommendations, in the articles here:
+The results might tell you not only the quantity, but also the kind of cholesterol in your blood.
+While you should be keeping your overall total cholesterol down, the ratio of HDL to total cholesterol may also be important, as HDL-cholesterol performs a different function to LDL-cholesterol.
+Speak to your healthcare professional if you are not sure what your test results mean for you.
+You can also find out more, including a general guide to typical healthy cholesterol levels, in the articles here:

 - What are Normal Cholesterol Levels?
 Understanding the UK Average Compare your results.

 - Your Cholesterol Ratio: Why knowing your cholesterol ratio is helpful.

 There are a number of things you can do to help lower your total cholesterol.
 These include: